abubakarmalikgee/Ecommerce-Store/README.md

-# This is an Ecommerce site learned from 6pp
+# This is an Ecommerce store